bencomp/pdfx-ext/README.md

 Basic install instructions:
 - put *.xmp, pdfx-ext.sty and glyphtounicode-cmr-tex in a directory pdfx-ext in $TEXMF/tex/latex
 - update the TeX package catalog

+Usage instructions:
+- create a <project>.xmpdata file containing the metadata
+- copy the .icm file in your project directory
+- run pdfLaTeX as usual.